 French club is for students who enjoy all things French!
 Our goal is to explore the culture of France and other Francophone countries through food, music, movies, and more.
 French Club meets once a month.
 The schedule and events are decided by membership.

 The Gay Straight Alliance is a safe space to talk about current events and topics in and about the LGBT community.
-Meetings are held in Room 2114 in the English wing every Tuesday after school from 2:40 to 4:00 PM.
+Meetings are held in Room 1115 (Art Computer Lab) every Tuesday after school from 2:40 to 4:00 PM.

 The purpose of the National Honor Society is to create enthusiasm for scholarship, to stimulate a desire to render service, to promote leadership, and to develop character in the students of secondary schools.